stasiselectronics/8BitWiFiVisualizer/docs/board/assembly.md

     <figcaption>10kΩ, 1μF, 10μF</figcaption>
 </figure>

 We're almost there.
-For all of these parts there is no wrong direction for
+For all of these parts there is no wrong direction for how they are attached.

 Start with the resistors, which are all the same value: 10 kΩ.